Retr01234/js-tic-tac-toe/README.md

 To fork the js-tic-tac-toe repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project.
+2. Go to the repository for this project. (https://github.com/Retr01234/js-tic-tac-toe) js-tic-tac-toe
 3. Click the Fork button in the top right corner.

 #### How to Clone